celestiaorg/celestia-app/test/e2e/readme.md

 ### Metrics

 To view the metrics from the testnet, you should set the `GRAFANA_ENDPOINT`, `GRAFANA_USERNAME`, and `GRAFANA_TOKEN` environment variables.
 This uses Prometheus alongside the Jaeger and Otlp Exporter.

+## Known issues

+### `no configuration has been provided, try setting KUBERNETES_MASTER environment variable`

+This happens when the kubernetes configuration is missing.
+Knuu expects the cluster configuration to be in `${HOME}/.kube/config`.
+Make sure to put the cluster configuration in that file.